Thermopile: Operation

 Thermocouples operate by measuring the temperature differential from their junction point to the point in which the thermocouple output voltage is measured.
 Once a closed circuit is made up of more than one metal and there is a difference in temperature between junctions and points of transition from one metal to another, a current is produced as if generated by a difference of potential between the hot and cold junction.

 Thermopile, composed of multiple thermocouples in series.
 If both the right and left junctions are the same temperature, voltages cancel out to zero.
 However, if there is a temperature difference between junction sides the resulting output voltage is equal to the sum of junction voltage differentials.

 Picture of a heat flux sensor that utilizes a thermopile to measure heat flux.
 Model shown is the FluxTeq PHFS-01.
 The output is passively induced and proportional to the thermopile's temperature difference and number of thermocouples it consists of in series.

 A thermopile usually consists of multiple thermocouples connected electrically in series and thermally in parallel, with junctions distributed between two isothermal regions.
 Each thermocouple produces a small voltage proportional to the temperature difference between its hot and cold junctions.
 By connecting many thermocouples, the voltages are summed, yielding an output that scales with both the temperature gradient and the number of junctions.
 Owing to their passive operation, thermopiles are widely used in non-contact infrared thermometry, energy harvesting, and process monitoring applications.

 Thermopiles do not respond to absolute temperature, but generate an output voltage proportional to a local temperature difference or temperature gradient.
-The amount of voltage and power are very small and they are measured in milli-watts and milli-volts using controlled devices that are specifically designed for such purpose.
+The amount of voltage and power are very small and they are measured in millivolts and milliwatts using controlled devices that are specifically designed for such purpose.